CodeMarie/Data-Cleanse-Retail/README.md

 # all_csv_files['quantity'].replace('6qw2', 0, inplace=True)

 The Bassetlaw_outlet.csv was requested to be added to the dataset which only contained files for 2013.
 This is the file which had a lot of unexpected values.

+## Part Two

+The link to the Repository for the Second Part i.e. the Dash Application can be found [here](https://github.com/CodeMarie/final-project-part-2-dash-app/tree/deploy-main)

 ## References